THeK3nger/movingai2json/README.md

 ### Library Usage

-The library is composed by the main function `parseMapString(string)`.
-This function takes as argument the string representing the map in the MovingAI format.
+The library is composed by two main functions: `parseMapString(string)` and `parseScenString(string)`.
+This function takes as argument the string representing the map (or the scen file) in the MovingAI format.
 This string can be obtained by file or by any other input, it does not matter.

 ### CLI Usage